jopemachine/awesome-stars/README.md

 - [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
 - [knqyf263/pet](https://github.com/knqyf263/pet) - Simple command-line snippet manager, written in Go.
-- [fyne-io/fyne](https://github.com/fyne-io/fyne) - Cross platform GUI in Go inspired by Material Design
+- [fyne-io/fyne](https://github.com/fyne-io/fyne) - Cross platform GUI toolkit in Go inspired by Material Design
 - [therecipe/qt](https://github.com/therecipe/qt) - Qt binding for Go (Golang) with support for Windows / macOS / Linux / FreeBSD / Android / iOS / Sailfish OS / Raspberry Pi / AsteroidOS / Ubuntu Touch / JavaScript / WebAssembly
 - [asticode/go-astilectron](https://github.com/asticode/go-astilectron) - Build cross platform GUI apps with GO and HTML/JS/CSS (powered by Electron)
 - [rs/curlie](https://github.com/rs/curlie) - The power of curl, the ease of use of httpie.